Anchorsify/Anchorsify.github.io/_summons/Hare.md

 Effects: Taking any sort of offensive action within the area is prohibited, as is deliberately launching attacks into it.
 Offensive actions include all attacks and targeted genjutsu, whether or not they deal damage.
 Setting explosives and modifying the terrain for combat (for example, the A-rank Yomi Numa, or Katon explosive clouds) are offensive actions.
 However, performing medical jutsu to heal, meditating or seals that cannot be used offensively (CANNOT, not are not) are not.

-Breaking this rule carries a harsh penalty: Anyone who does so has a -10 penalty to all their offensive actions, including Accuracy, genjutsu, Stealth and Awareness rolls, Toxicology and Chakra Control rolls to inflict status effects, and parry rolls made as part of 'counter-attack' moves (such as Halting Blow).
-This lasts for as long as they're in the sanctuary field, and one hour afterwards.
+Breaking this rule carries a harsh penalty: Anyone who does so has a -10 penalty to their Accuracy, d20 rolls, offensive and defensive rolls (including grapple checks), and fatigue rolls.
+This penalty lasts for as long as they are in the Sanctuary, and one hour afterwards.

 Once a person has violated the sanctuary's restrictions, they can be attacked and otherwise subjected to offensive actions with impunity; anyone attacking them is not breaking the rules of the sanctuary.
 Anybody who aids them, however, such as taking a hit for them or giving them supplies midbattle, is similarly affected if they do so within the field.
+Likewise, once you leave the Sanctuary's area, if you commit any sort of offensive action, you can not benefit from any of its protections for an hour.

-This lasts X/4 hours, to a maximum of 12.
+The field lasts for X/4 hours, to a maximum of 12.
 The summoner may not choose to end it early, and is subject to the same restrictions and penalties as anyone else.

 ## Summons
 ##### Jade Rabbit